The Jews of Pakistan and

 About this talk

 The Jews of Pakistan were primarily members of the Bene Israel community.
 Until 1947, the entire region that is now Pakistan was part of the British Raj in greater India.
-Jewish families began settling in what is today Pakistan—mainly in Karachi, but also in cities such as Peshawar, Multan, and others.
+Jewish families began settling in what is today Pakistan—mainly in Karachi, but also in cities such as Peshawar, Multan, and elsewhere.
 Some sources trace their presence to around 1818.

 This presentation explores the history and culture of the Jews of Pakistan and examines what remains of their legacy both within Pakistan and beyond.